 Why not come along to one of our Open Evenings to take a tour, hear more about the theatre and how you can get involved, and ask any questions!
 For more information, contact the Open Evenings Coordinator here .

-Murder Mystery at the Theatre You are about to embark on a fun-filled evening of infrigue, deceit and wrongdoing!
+Murder Mystery at the Theatre You are about to embark on a fun-filled evening of intrigue, deceit and wrongdoing!
 It's 1922, the height of the flapper era, and Art Deco is all the rage.
 There has been a murder in the Full House Theatre, and all the guests, here to audition for a part in the popular play Tickle My Fancy, are in the frame.
 Can anyone work out whodunnit?
 Tickets are £3 per c...

-The Theatre Royal, Nottingham Playhouse and Empire.
-Plenty of stories and anecdotes, and ending with some theatre humour with Andrew Smart .
-The bar is open from 12.
+tbc The bar is open from 12.
 Please bring your sandwich lunch.
 Events/talks etc usually begin about 12.15 and finish around 1.30, bar the washing up!
 All members of LMT are welcome.
 Contact Cynthia Marsh here .